 Tennessee is a pro-business state with a governor who understands and works with businesses.
 With a work ethic that goes back to pioneering roots and the training and education to do any job, Tennessee's workforce is second to none.
-Tennessee has a right-to-work law and offers a steady, dependable labor pool with union membership well below the national average.
+Tennessee has a right-to-work law and offers a steady, dependable labor pool.

-One of the most visited states in the nation is also one of the best to live in.
+One of the most visited states in the nation is also one of the best to live in and run a business.
 Parks, recreation, schools, climate and opportunity make Tennessee an incredible place to live.
-We have no personal state income tax, the lowest utility costs in the nation, worker's compensation insurance among the nation's lowest and no sales tax on industrial equipment.
-Enjoy a low cost of doing business right here in Tennessee.
+We have no personal state income tax, the lowest utility costs in the nation, low rates for worker's compensation insurance, and no sales tax on industrial equipment.

-Diversity not only describes the culture in Tennessee but the sites available, the communities and topography ranging from the Mississippi Delta to the Great Smoky Mountains.
-Here, diversity is not just a buzzword, it's a way of life.
+Diversity not only describes the culture in Tennessee but the sites available, with communities and topography ranging from the Mississippi Delta to the Great Smoky Mountains.

-According to USDA National Agricultural Statistics Service, there are more than 70,000 working farms in Tennessee producing a wide variety of agricultural commodities and livestock.
-Tennessee consistently ranks as one of the top five hardwood lumber producing states in the U.S. according to the TDA's Division of Forestry.
+According to USDA National Agricultural Statistics Service, there are more than 67,000 working farms in Tennessee producing a wide variety of agricultural commodities and livestock.
+Tennessee consistently ranks as one of the top five hardwood lumber producing states in the U.S.

 For More Information